Namelesss1/ProjectBT/README.md

 - Picking "random" or "in-order" battle tracks offline only choose from the original 10 battle track slots.
 - Custom froom settings won't apply if someone is spamming messages over and over again
 - Guests are not properly accounted-for in predictable teams froom setting
+- The purple line graphic below cup selection on screen 0x6e does not appear nor display anything
+- The purple line graphic offline always displays Coin Runners even in Shine Thief and Elimination.

 ## Credits
-Anyone that has contibuted to this project in some way
+Anyone that has contibuted to this project in some way.
+Apoligies if I missed someone, please let me know and will gladly add to the lists.

 # Code Credits
 Credit for people that have directly helped or made codes that were used or helpful in development of this project.